gbouwen/libft/README.md

 # Libft
-A small library written in C
+A library written in C